phalcon/documentation/docs/application-micro.md

 Sets a prefix for all routes added to the collection

 ### Parameters

-We have briefly seen above how parameters are defined in the routes.
-Parameters are set in a route string by enclosing the name of the parameter in brackets.
+Parameters in routes are defined by enclosing the parameter name in curly braces {}:

 ```php
 <?php